← Back to Distinction 10

 5. Ed.
 1 sed pro et.

-We prefer the more distinct reading of the older manuscripts and ed.
-1 over the reading of the Vatican edition and codex cc, sic concupiscibilis amorem.
-This division of the motive power, received among the Scholastics, occurs in Nemesius, Bishop of Emesa, On the Nature of Man, c.
-16 ff.; in Gregory of Nyssa, On the Soul and the Resurrection, and in his canonical Letter to St. Letoius; and in John of Damascus, On the Orthodox Faith II, c.
-22, where the passions or affections of the soul are likewise enumerated.
-See also Aristotle, On the Soul III, text 11 and 53 (c.
-9 ff.); On the Movement of Animals c.
+We have preferred the more distinct reading of the older manuscripts and edition 1 over the reading of the Vatican [edition] and codex cc, which reads thus: concupiscibilis amorem.
+This division of the motive power, received by the Scholastics, occurs in Nemesius bishop of Emesa, On the Nature of Man, c.
+16 and following; and in Gregory of Nyssa's book On the Soul and Resurrection, and in his canonical letter to St. Letoius; and in John Damascene, II.
+On the Orthodox Faith, c.
+22, where also the passions or affections of the soul are enumerated.
+See also Aristotle, III.
+On the Soul, text 41 and 53 (c.
+9 sq.); On the Motion of Animals c.
 3 (c.
-6); Ethics II, c.
-5; and Magna Moralia I, c.
+6); II.
+Ethics c.
+5, and I. Greater Morals c.
 8 (c.
 7 and 8).

 7. Codd.
 V Y in divinis.